Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 What kind of mattress material should I choose?

-We’re partial to copper-infused memory foam, ourselves – but there are a ton of options out there to choose from.
-Layla Mattresses, for example, offers a unique memory foam bed that provides both contouring and foundational support.
-There’s also an option to get a Layla hybrid bed, which serves up new age memory foam combined with traditional spring supports.
+We’re partial to copper-infused memory foam ourselves – but there are a ton of options out there to choose from.
+Layla, for example, offers a unique memory foam mattress that provides both contouring and foundational support to reduce sciatic pain.
+There’s also an option to get a Layla Hybrid Mattress, which serves up memory foam combined with traditional spring supports.

-While other mattress types might give you a great night of sleep, some types like traditional spring mattresses quickly lose their supportive qualities and begin to sag.
-You can read more on mattress types and their pros and cons here in our mattress buying guide.
+While other mattress types might give you a great night of sleep, some types, like traditional spring mattresses, quickly lose their supportive qualities and begin to sag.
+Review our guide on the different types of mattresses to determine which works best for you.

 What is the best mattress size for couples?